awsdocs/aws-systems-manager-user-guide/doc_source/ssm-how-to-share.md

 ------

 1. Use the following command to modify the permissions for the document and share it\.
 You must be the owner of the document to edit the permissions\.
-This command privately shares the document with a specific individual, based on that person's AWS account ID\.
+This command privately shares the document with a specific individual, based on that person's Amazon Web Services account ID\.

 ------
 #### [ Linux & macOS ]